OptikaFX/OptikaFX-2D-Documentation/README.md

 **OptikaFX 2D** is a dynamic 2D shadows and lighting framework for Unity URP.

-It provides projected shadows, wall bending, blob shadows, occlusion, sprite/tilemap receivers, global/local light integration, Light Resolver shadow resolving, day/night lighting presets, editor setup tools and optional UI/debug modules.
+It provides Projected shadows, Wall bending, Day-night cycle, Time manager, Interactive tutorial and One-click setup menu.

 ---